 - Credits (CRN 35130): 1.0, but non-credit attendance is welcomed and encouraged.

-- A schedule of topics will appear at the bottom.
+A schedule of topics appears at the bottom.
 This schedule is subject to change!

 guiding principles